informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2016-09-23-PPP-B-announcement.md

 layout: post
 ---

 We are happy to announce the addition of many new projects to the RBK Consortium.
-You can find more complete information about these projects under the <a href="/rebuildingakidney/projects/">Projects</a> page.
+You can find more complete information about these projects under the <a href="{{ "/rebuildingakidney/projects/" | relative_url }}">Projects</a> page.

 ##### Awardees of RBK Partnership Pilot Program